-After you have completed your orientation and check-in requirements and registered for at least one unit, you are eligible to apply for your student ID, or Catcard.
-To obtain your CatCard you must visit the CatCard Office located in the Student Union.
+After you have registered for classes, you are eligible to apply for your student ID, or Catcard.
+To obtain your CatCard, you can apply online or visit the CatCard Office in the Student Union.
 Please be prepared with the following:

 A government or state issued photograph identification such as a driver's license, state identification card, or passport

 A completed and signed CatCard Terms and Conditions Form

 When you apply for your CatCard, you will need to provide your 8-digit student ID number to verify your status at the university.
 This number will not appear on the face of your CatCard, but it will be encoded electronically on your card, to be used for necessary university internal purposes only.
 The number will not be provided to outside entities without your prior consent.

 If you are in the US and have on-campus employment, such as a student worker position or graduate assistantship, follow these steps to apply for a Social Security card and get ready to work.
 If you do not have on-campus employment but are receiving a cash scholarship, you may be eligible to apply for an Individual Taxpayer Identification Number (ITIN) instead.

 Step 1: Complete Your Orientation & Check-In Requirements

 You cannot apply for a SSN or complete the E-Verify process until at least 10 days after entering the U.S. and 2 days after your SEVIS record has been registered.
 Your SEVIS record cannot be registered by ISS until you complete the orientation and check-in requirements and enter your UA Street Address in UAccess.
 SEVIS registration may take up to one week to be completed.
 You will receive an email once it has been completed.

 Step 2: Request a Letter from International Student Services

 J-1 Students: Submit the On-Campus Employment Authorization e-form.